point97/marco-portal2/README.md

 #### ~Development Installation

 ##### Initial Setup using Vagrant:
-The following is the **_recommended_** folder structure for the **_entire_** MARCO project and the customized provisioning script is inherently dependent on it.
-Altering the folder structure *may* require modifications to the provisioning script.
+The following is the **_recommended_** folder structure for the **entire** MARCO project and the customized provisioning script is inherently dependent on it.
+Altering the folder and naming structure will require modifications to the provisioning script, so please be aware!
+The provisioning script is designed to be a **one-step** install after initial setup.

 ```
   -- marco-portal2